Raphael40/Java-Course/module_1/02_setup/01_setup.md

 ## Visual Studio Code

-This course uses InttelliJ because configuration is significantly easier but it's good to know that if you ever find yourself using [VSCode](https://code.visualstudio.com/Download) over IntelliJ, you can install the [Extension Pack for Java VSCode](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
+This course uses InttelliJ and assumes that you are.
+You can still develop Java apps with [VSCode](https://code.visualstudio.com/Download) but you will need to install the [Extension Pack for Java VSCode](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack).
 Search for `vscjava.vscode-java-pack` in extensions to find it.

 <div style="text-align: center;" >
     <img src="images/vscode.svg" alt="vscode logo" width="800"/>